CosAnca/nucleum/README.md

 This file specifies the `src` and `dest` root directories, and `src` and `dest` for each task, relative to the configured root.
 For example, if your source files live in a folder called `app`, and your compiled files should be output to a folder called `static`, you'd update the `src` and `dest` properties here to reflect that.

 ## task-config.js
 This file exposes per-task configuration and overrides.
 At minimum, you just need to set the task to `true` to enable the task with its default configuration.
-If you wish to configure a task, provide a configuation object instead.
+If you wish to configure a task, provide a configuration object instead.

 - Any task may be disabled by setting the value to `false`.
 For example, if your project has its own handling HTML and templating (Wordpress, Craft, etc), you'll want to set `html` to `false` in your task-config.
 - All asset tasks have an `extensions` option that can be used to overwrite the ones that are processed and watched.